VIVIDstudy/.github/profile/README.md

 # VIVID study

-An organisation hosting the various analyses of the VIVID study.
+A collection of repos comprising the various analyses of the VIVID study.

 #### About the VIVID study profile image